ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

-# Migration from Centos 7 Linux to Rocky 8 Linux
+# Migration from CentOS 7 Linux to Rocky 8 Linux

 Wynton currently runs on CentOS 7 Linux.